 Strict liability holds designers and manufacturers of the defective product liable for injuries from defective products.
-Under the law of strict liability, if you are injured by a defective product, you do not have to establish negligence of the manufacturer.
+Under the law of strict liability, if you are injured by a defective product, you do not have to establish the negligence of the manufacturer.
 Strict liability claims must meet the following conditions:

 - The product has an “unreasonably dangerous” defect that injured you;